Free Application for Federal Student Aid (FAFSA)

 Fall & Spring

-Fall 2014 -Spring 2015 Award Information is available in My Award Letter.
+- Additional Award Information is available under My Award Letter.

 - At the University of Louisville, summer is considered a trailer of the preceding academic year.
 The FAFSA of the preceding academic year will be used to determine your aid eligibility.
 For example for summer 2018, the 2017-2018 FAFSA is used to determine eligibility.
 If required, all other verification forms and requested documents must be completed.
 In addition, in order to request an early review of your summer federal financial aid eligibility, you cannot be waitlisted in any summer course, and you must be currently meeting Satisfactory Academic Progress.